Our forward-looking assumptions are the key input variables for our asset allocation work on behalf of clients.

 - Our correlation coefficient assumptions are mostly derived from history, with an emphasis on the recent past.
 We seek a proxy for each asset category we have modeled with as long a history as possible, and then calculate our correlation assumptions using a simple average of the following, for each pair of asset categories: Longest-term correlation, 10-year correlation, 5-year correlation, and 3-year correlation.
 This approach overweights the recent past, while acknowledging the long-term past.
 It is also a more conservative measure for correlation benefit to a portfolio, because recent correlations have been higher than they have been historically.

 - We round our assumptions to the nearest 10 basis points, in the case of arithmetic average return, and nearest 25 basis points, in the case of risk.

 - Our assumptions are applicable to US-based, non-taxable investors.
 For taxable clients located in the United States, we maintain a separate methodology that considers the effects of taxes on expected returns and risk.

-- We have strived to construct a set of assumptions that is straightforward, explainable, fully documented, and replicable by other researchers.
+- We strive to construct a set of assumptions that is straightforward, explainable, fully documented, and replicable by other researchers.
 Our assumptions are as complex as necessary but no more complex than necessary.
 They have no hidden constraints.
 We could make them more complicated, but we do not believe that doing so would make them better.